Back

 • Acting in the Best Interest of the Corporation: This fiduciary duty is at all times to the corporation itself and not to shareholders or other stakeholders, regardless of whether a director is also a member of management or is a shareholder.
 Even a person who is nominated to the board by a shareholder must do what is in the best interest of the corporation, whether or not this aligns with the interests of the nominating shareholder (see below for more detail about nominee-directors).
 However, in fulfilling this duty, directors are encouraged by common law to consider the interests of various stakeholders.

 The federal corporate statute, the Canada Business Corporations Act (the “CBCA”) has codified this stakeholder corporate governance model (originally put forward in the influential Supreme Court case BCE Inc. v.
 1976 Debentureholders) where no other corporate statute has.
-This year a provision was added to the CBCA which provides that while acting with a view to the best interests of the corporation, directors may consider, but are not limited to, a list of factors which includes the interests of shareholders, employees, creditors, the environment, and the long-term interests of the corporation.
+Recently, a provision was added to the CBCA which provides that while acting with a view to the best interests of the corporation, directors may consider, but are not limited to, a list of factors which includes the interests of shareholders, employees, creditors, the environment, and the long-term interests of the corporation.
 It is not clear if this addition makes any substantive difference to directors’ duties or if it will alter their behaviour at all, nor is it clear if any of the provinces will follow suit and amend their corporate statutes in a similar way (see SkyLaw’s blog about these amendments for more information).

 • Corporate Opportunities: As a director you may be restricted from personally taking advantage of corporate opportunities if they properly belong to the corporation.
 For example, if an opportunity arises to purchase assets or to acquire another company, a director must first inform the corporation and allow it an opportunity to purchase the assets or acquire the other company before personally taking advantage of the opportunity.